HLSKit

 Pipeline

-LivePipeline, components, presets, statistics, state
+LivePipeline, components, presets, statistics, transport monitoring

 Showcase